DataWarrior User Manual

 Similarly, the movingSumInCategory() calculates the value sum from the row's value, the n1 previous and the n2 following values that belong to the same category.
 If the table contains less than n1 previous rows or less than n2 following rows matching the same category, then NaN is returned.

-The categoryFirst() function returns the first value within a given value-column that belongs to a specified category.
+The categoryFirst() and categoryLast() functions return the first (or last) row's value from the given value-column and those rows, which belong to the specified category.
 Thus, the result depends on the current order of table rows.

 Example: If a table contains stock prices from different companies and different dates, then in order to visualize the relative price evolution of the different companies over time, one might sort the table by ascending date and then calculate a new column 'Relative price' using the formula 100*price/categoryFirst("Company","Price").
 A scatter plot showing relative prices over the date with lines connecting companies would nicely show the price evolution curves of all companies starting all at 100%.